Ankita994/lochness/docs/source/index.rst

 data from various data archives into a local directory.
 This is often referred to as building a "data lake" (hence the name).
-This repository is a fork from `harvard-nrg lochness <https://github.com/harvard-nrg/lochness>`_, updated and maintained by DPACC for U24 project.
+This repository is a fork from `harvard-nrg lochness <https://github.com/harvard-nrg/lochness>`_, updated and maintained by DPACC for AMP-SCZ project.

-AMP-SCZ Lochness has a number of extra functions, many of which are specific to PRONET and PRESCIENT research networks within the U24 study.
+AMP-SCZ Lochness has a number of extra functions, many of which are specific to PRONET and PRESCIENT research networks within the AMP-SCZ.
 However, extra data sources such as `Box <https://box.com/>`_, `Mediaflux
 <https://www.arcitecta.com/mediaflux/features/>`_,
 `RPMS <https://data.orygen.org.au/>`_, and